kraczak/days/README.md

 # days
-A simple program for calculating days difference between dates.
+A simple CLI created for learning purposes, that calculates days difference between dates.

 ## Usage
 ```